technocrat/census/lonestar.md

 Texas is a hub for IT and software development, with significant exports of tech-related services.Expertise in oil and gas exploration and production is a major export.
 Texas hosts corporations offering consulting, legal, and financial services internationally.

-Oklahoma's szservices related to oil and natural gas extraction are key exports.
+Oklahoma's services related to oil and natural gas extraction are key exports.
 Oklahoma's aerospace industry supports international clients through maintenance, repair, and overhaul (MRO) services.

 Arkansas is home to Walmart, which has expertise in logistics services.